princeton-nlp/SWE-agent/docs/reference/model_config.md

     options:
         heading_level: 3

-## Human-in-the-loop models
+## Manual models for testing

-The following two models allow you to test new commands by prompting you for actions.
+The following two models allow you to test your environment by prompting you for actions.
 This can also be very useful to create your first [demonstrations](../config/demonstrations.md).

 ::: sweagent.agent.models.HumanModel